Three-dimensional core-collapse supernovae with complex magnetic structures: II. Rotational instabilities and multi-messenger signatures: Introduction

 Rotation is another physical process that has a deep impact on the properties of the CCSN.
 While in axisymmetric models the inclusion of rotation tends to reduce the neutrino luminosities and weaken the onset of the explosion, three-dimensional numerical models have shown that the onset of SASI non-axisymmetric spiral modes can compensate that effect and reinforce the shock's expansion \citep{kazeroni2017,summa2018}.
 Although most stellar progenitors of CCSN are expected to have mild to very slow rotation, the collapse of a massive stars with strong rotation can lead to the onset of the \emph{\LTWI{}} \citep{ott2005}, i.e. a type of rotational instability that produces large-scale non-axisymmetric modes in the PNS and its surroundings.
-Such process can be crucial for the explosion dynamics, as the forming spiral structures enhance the transport of energy within the gain region, thus promoting the shock expansion \citep{takiwaki2016,shibagaki2021}.
+This instability was first observed by \cite{shibata2003} in numerical models of isolated differentially rotating stars, with the fundamental mechanism responsible for its onset presented, most notably, by \cite{watts2004} and \cite{passamonti2015}.
+While the \LTWI{} has also been detected in CCSN numerical simulations \citep{ott2005,takiwaki2016}, the impact of the PNS environment on the properties of the instability is not yet clear \citep{takiwaki2021}.
+Nonetheless, it is clear that such process can be crucial for the explosion dynamics, as the forming spiral structures enhance the transport of energy within the gain region, thus promoting the shock expansion \citep{takiwaki2016,shibagaki2021}.

 Unfortunately, no electromagnetic signal from the central core of the star can be detected at this stage of the explosion to infer the properties of the explosion mechanism, given the large photon optical thickness that characterises the interior of stars up to their photosphere.
 However, one way to directly probe the dynamics of the explosion central engine is to detect the gravitational wave (GW) signal from the central PNS in the first few seconds of the gravitational collapse \citep{ott2009}.
 Oscillation modes in the the dense and hot PNS are generally expected to be excited by convection (and in some cases by SASI), hence deforming the PNS on sufficiently short time-scale to produce a significant emission of GW \citep{andresen2017}.
 Recent numerical models of fast rotating progenitor showing the onset of the \LTWI{} \citep{shibagaki2020,takiwaki2021,shibagaki2021} predict also a corresponding strong emission of GW that outshines all other physical sources of GW from the PNS and could be easily detected by the current generation of ground-based observatories for a galactic event.